-Under the bill, a person who uses an electronic tracking device or tracking application for an unlawful purpose to track or determine the location of another person commits a crime of the fourth degree.
-The bill specifies the uses of an electronic tracking device or tracking application are considered lawful.
+Under the bill, it is a crime of the fourth degree for a person to knowingly install or place, or cause to be installed or placed, an electronic tracking device or tracking application to track or determine the location of another person in order to initiate or facilitate an unlawful act.
+The bill specifies the uses of an electronic tracking device or tracking application that are considered lawful.

-The bill establishes a permissive inference that, except as otherwise provided, the use of an electronic tracking device or tracking application to conduct surreptitious surveillance of another person is for an unlawful purpose, including, but not limited to, stalking or harassment.
+The bill establishes a permissive inference (for consideration by a jury) that the use of a tracking device or application to conduct surreptitious surveillance of another person was to initiate or facilitate an unlawful act, such as stalking or harassment.